Skip to main content

 2

-If your MAGI exceeds the threshold ($103,000 single / $206,000 married filing jointly in 2024), you'll fall into an IRMAA bracket.
+If your MAGI exceeds the threshold (around $103,000 for single filers or $206,000 for married filing jointly), you'll fall into one of five IRMAA brackets, each with progressively higher surcharges.

 3

-Surcharge is added to your premium
+Surcharge is added to premiums

 Get free help